CtrlK

 Discovery

 glab orbit remote --help and glab orbit remote query --help are the authoritative usage references.
-For entity properties, prefer the recipes in references/recipes.md over schema introspection — recipes already encode the columns and filters that are known to work.
+For entity properties, prefer the recipes in references/recipes.md over schema introspection — they already encode the columns and filters known to work.

-Each glab orbit remote query invocation has fixed per-call overhead (process startup, auth load, HTTPS round-trip).
-Prefer one aggregation query over N traversal queries when the question is "how many X grouped by Y", and batch related lookups where possible.
+Each glab orbit remote query has fixed per-call overhead.
+Prefer one aggregation query over N traversal queries for "how many X grouped by Y", and batch related lookups.

 Running a query